jedevc/buildx/docs/guides/exporters/index.md

 ```

 If you don't specify an exporter, and you don't provide short-hand options like
-`--load` that automatically selects the appropriate exporter, Buildx uses the
+`--load` that automatically selects the appropriate exporter, Buildx defaults to
-`cacheonly` by default.
-Except if you build using the `docker` driver, in which
+using the `cacheonly` exporter.
+Except if you build using the `docker` driver,
-case you use the `image` exporter.
+in which case you use the `docker` exporter.

 Buildx logs a warning message when using `cacheonly` as a default: